-On January 1, 2023 the Group adopted IFRS 17 'Insurance contracts' and IFRS 9 'Financial Instruments'.
-For more information including the transitional effects on shareholders' equity, refer to note 2 of the Group's consolidated financial statements.
+From January 1, 2023 the Group applies IFRS 17 'Insurance contracts' and IFRS 9 'Financial Instruments'.
+For more information including the transitional effects on shareholders' equity from the transition to IFRS 9, refer to note 2 of the Group's consolidated financial statements.